 As the nineteenth-century progressed, more and more amateur performers took their theatricals out of private venues and into public spaces, including rented commercial theatres.
 For many, this move was fraught because of social approbation, but women in particular were able to shield themselves from moral criticism by performing for charity.
 By exploiting traditional class-based gender roles, the women could simultaneously gain public voices and perform theatricals, safely under the rhetorical cover of charitable giving.

 “Amateur Economies: Widowhood and Marriage for Amateur Performers,” in “To Have or Have Not”: Essays on Commerce and Capital in Modern Theatre, edited by James Fisher, (McFarland & Co., 2011): 41-56.

 Drama chosen by amateur theatricals performers also sought to counteract any potential societal critiques of immorality.
 This article discusses a set of popular plays which show young widows who remarry despite having achieved financial and societal freedom.
 The regular appearance of this character type tempers the actual power being expressed by the young women in these shows.

-I am the editor of TD&T (Theatre Design and Technology), the official journal of the United States Institute for Theatre Technology (USITT), the leading professional organization for live performance design and technology educators, practitioners, and students.
-As such, TD&T is the leading non–commercial publication in the US documenting and advancing the art and science of theatrical design and production.
+I am the Editor in Chief of Theatre Design & Technology, the official journal of the United States Institute for Theatre Technology.
+USITT is the leading professional organization for live performance design and technology educators, practitioners, and students.
+TD&T is the leading non–commercial publication in the US documenting and advancing the art and science of theatrical design and production.
 Each article is expected to advance the art of theatrical production while being held to the highest standards of technical accuracy.
 Every submission is reviewed by at least two content experts and the journal’s editor prior to publication.
 The current average print circulation for TD&T is 4,100.

 Conference Presentation, Book Reviews, and Other Work